EricZhang615/LearnVHDL/readme.txt

-a personal project for learning Git and VHDL coding.
+a personal project to learning Git and VHDL coding.